tangentsoft/pidp8i/doc/cc8-manual.md

 end user.

+### <a id="asmoct"></a>Inline Assembly is in Octal

+Like the OS/8 FORTRAN II compiler, the CC8 compilers leave SABR in its default octal mode.
+All integer constants emited by both compilers are in octal.
+(Even those in generated labels and in error output messages!)
+This means integer constants in your inline assembly also get interpreted as octal, by default.

+If you use the `DECIM` SABR pseudo-op to get around this, you must be careful to add an `OCTAL` op before the block ends to shift the mode back.
+The compiler doesn’t detect use of `DECIM`, and it doesn’t blindly inject `OCTAL` ops after every inline assembly block to force the mode back on the off chance that the user had shifted the assembler into decimal mode.
+If you leave the assembler in `DECIM` mode at the end of an inline assembly block, the resulting SABR output will probably assemble but won’t run correctly because all integer constants from that point on will be misinterpreted.

+It’s safer, if you wan a given constant to be interpreted as decimal, to prefix it with a `D`.
+See the SABR manual for more details on this.

 ### <a id="linkage" name="varargs"></a>Library Linkage and Varargs

 CC8 has some non-standard features to enable the interface between the